 The examples above show that it is always more effective to use an index than a full scan.

 index_granularity * 2 extra rows in each data block can be read.
-In most cases, ClickHouse performance does not degrade when

 ClickHouse does not require a unique primary key.
 You can insert multiple rows with the same primary key.

 Selecting the Primary Key¶

 The number of columns in the primary key is not explicitly limited.
 Depending on the data structure, you can include more or fewer columns in the primary key.
 This may: